puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 oc apply -f producer.yaml --validate --dry-run=client
 ```

-The output must be `deploymentconfig.apps.openshift.io/data-producer configured (dry run)` before you can go on.
+The output must be `deployment.apps/data-producer created (dry run)` before you can go on.

 Apply the updated content of the YAML file to let OpenShift rollout your freshly created Deployment of the producer.